Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

                 evidence_stamp = [data.count(to_detect),to_detect,time.ctime()]
                 output.append(evidence_stamp)
 ```
    * Specify the save location for the log file and image captures (by default this is the working directory).
+The log file includes a column for number of objects, object type and timestamp.
+See evidence.bmp for a sample image capture and output.png for a sample log file.

 5. **Run** the *open_cv_group_detection.py* from your /object_detection directory.
 To safely stop the process and save outputs press 'q' on the object viewer or Ctrl + C in the command line to exit.